Improper Service of Process

 Documentation and Records:

-This includes surveillance footage that proves where the defendant was at the time of the service.
+The evidence includes surveillance footage that proves where the defendant was at the time of the service.

 Return of service inconsistencies: